Ewelina Hańska: Marriage to Hański

 Hańska's first husband Wacław Hański was more than twenty years older than her.

-In 1819 Eveline married Wacław Hański, a noble who lived nearby at Verhivnya (Wierzchownia).
+In 1819 Ewelina married Wacław Hański, a noble who lived nearby at Verhivnya (Wierzchownia).
 Their marriage was a union of wealthy families, not of passion.
 His estate covered 21000 acre and owned over 3,000 serfs, including 300 domestic servants.
 The manor had been designed by a French architect, and its owner filled it with luxuries from around the world: paintings from galleries in Milan and London, dinnerware from China, and a library of 25,000 books in a variety of languages.
 Hański boasted that none of the furniture was Russian.

-Hański was more than twenty years older than Ewelina, who was a teenager at the time of their wedding, and his personality clashed with her youthful vigor.
+Hański was more than 20 years older than Ewelina, who was a teenager at the time of their wedding, and his personality clashed with her youthful vigor.
 He spent most of the day supervising the grounds, by some accounts with an iron fist.
 After dinner he was usually too fatigued to spend time with his wife, and retired early.
 He was generally dour, and lived with a depressed condition that Hańska referred to as "blue devils".
 Although she was surrounded by opulence, Hańska found herself dissatisfied with her new life and with her husband's emotional distance in particular.
 As one biographer put it: "He loved Eve but he was not deeply in love with her."

 In the first five years of their marriage, Hańska gave birth to five children, four of whom died as infants.
-The surviving daughter, Anna, was a welcome joy to Hańska, and she trusted her care to a young governess named Henriette Borel who had moved to Wierzchownia from the Swiss town of Neuchâtel.
+The surviving daughter, Anna (b.
+1825-30 d.
+1915), was a welcome joy to Hańska, and she trusted her care to a young governess named Henriette Borel who had moved to Wierzchownia from the Swiss town of Neuchâtel.

 The estate at Wierzchownia was isolated.
 Hańska was bored by visits to the court at St. Petersburg, and even more bored by noble guests in her own home.
 She found nothing in common with the ladies of high society, and longed for the stimulating discussions she had enjoyed with her brother Henryk.
 She spent her time reading the books her husband imported from faraway lands.